glitchdotcom/learn-compute/README.md

 * Open the dev tools and find the `location` cookie
 * Navigate to a page that doesn't exist, like `/ohno`
 * Navigate to a path beginning with "p" like `/private`
-* Navigate to a path that returns JSON like `/data.json`
+* Navigate to a path that returns JSON like `/info.json`

 ## 3. Edit your code

-Try including a greeting that indicates the user's time of day – in the compute code you'll find a comment with 🚧 🚧 🚧 in it, add the following code after it:
+Try including a greeting that indicates the user's time of day – in the Compute code you'll find a comment with 🚧 🚧 🚧 in it, add the following code after it:

 ```
 // Let's get the time of day and find out how far from UTC it is